Audio Version [click the globe to change language]

 - the link to the social media page

-Let me throw something here for the newbies: if you’re new to this, then the most common icons to get started with, based (roughly) on popularity are:
+Ok, let’s get to it.
+And let me just add that, if you’re new to this, the most common icons to get started with, based (roughly) on popularity are:

 Step 1: go to fontawesome: click here to visit that page